Catrinici/Python_Django/README.md

 * ##### Ninja Gold
   >- Recreate the Ninja Gold game from Flask, but this time with Django.
 Create this from scratch so that you can practice how to set up a new Django project

+* ##### Login and Registration
+  > Rebuild the Login and Registration assignment from the flask chapter, this time using Django.